clunion/arise/README.md

 To solve that, a generator able to compute all the coordinates would be needed.
 That is what 'arise' is for.

+And since this is a rather small and simple application, it may serve as a showcase for setting up a nearly minimal rust project.

 ## Current state

 Most things of the development environment like
 Git and a repository on Github are set up.
+Added clap and flexi_logger recently.

 ## Maintainer of arise